Patient education: Risks and benefits of alcohol (Beyond the Basics)

 Cancers of the head and neck and digestive tract — Alcohol use has been linked to several types of cancer of the head and neck and digestive (gastrointestinal) tract, even at low levels of consumption.
 People who drink and smoke have a greater risk than would be expected from either factor alone.

 Cirrhosis — Low levels of alcohol do not clearly cause cirrhosis.
-Heavy drinking (at least five drinks daily) is generally required to cause cirrhosis in men.
+Heavy drinking is generally required to cause cirrhosis in men in the absence of other factors.

 Gallstones — Moderate alcohol use has been shown to lower the risk of gallstones.
 However, heavy drinking may reverse this benefit.
-(See "Patient information: Gallstones (Beyond the Basics)".)
+(See "Patient education: Gallstones (Beyond the Basics)".)

 Pancreatitis — Heavy drinking increases the risk of both sudden (acute) and long-term (chronic) inflammation of the pancreas (pancreatitis).
-(See "Patient information: Acute pancreatitis (Beyond the Basics)" and "Patient information: Chronic pancreatitis (Beyond the Basics)".)
+(See "Patient education: Acute pancreatitis (Beyond the Basics)" and "Patient education: Chronic pancreatitis (Beyond the Basics)".)

 Osteoporosis — Heavy drinking increases the risk of hip fractures because it increases the risk of both osteoporosis and falls.